Number 12 is one of the most mysterious numbers, with many people believing that it has some special properties and meanings.

-From the ancient times numbers were attributed to a mystical significance.
-It is a fact that ancient peoples fully knew the wonderful mysteries of numbers so that developed a whole science of numerical ideas, completely separate from mathematics.
+Since ancient times, numbers were associated with mystical meanings.
+It is a fact that ancient people were totally fascinated with the wonderful mysteries of numbers and developed a whole science of numerical ideas, completely separate from mathematics.

-This number represents a full circle and was one of the most significant numbers in ancient cultures, having a direct and dependent relationship with the zodiacs as we as with the months of the year, whether were determined by a lunar or a solar calendar.
+Number 12 represents a full circle and was one of the most significant numbers in ancient cultures, having a direct and dependent relationship with the zodiacs as we as with the months of the year, whether they were determined by a lunar or a solar calendar.

 So we understand that the number 12 was a tool for dividing the flow of time, but we also know that dozens were related to the Signs of Zodiac.

-The ancient Egyptians divided the day in 12 hours of day and 12 hours of night.
+The ancient Egyptians divided the day into 12 hours of the day and 12 hours of the night.
 The 12 hours of the day were associated with the goddesses who brought in the sky the disc of the Sun, while the 12 hours of the night – with the goddesses who brought a star.